esp32-sleep-modes

 Disable Sleep Wakeup Source

-If necessary, we can disable one of the WakeUp Sources that we have defined earlier.
+If necessary, we can deactivate one of the WakeUp Sources we defined earlier.

 /**